Krishnagiri: Economy

 The major crop of Krishnagiri district with 300.17 km^{2} area of cultivation is mango.
 The district produces 300,000 tones annually and in Tamil Nadu Krishnagiri District is the leading mango producer.
 Almost 20% of the mango varieties like 'Thothapuri' and 'Alphonso' that are produced in this district, are processed into pulp.
 In addition to mango pulp processing, tonnes of mangoes are processed into juice every year in this district.
 A large-scale mango export zone has been approved for the Krishnagiri district.
 This will allow growing as well as processing of mangoes thus yielding higher profits for the farmers.

 Approximately 25 industries located in this district process mangoes.
 Much of the population in this district is employed through mango cultivation directly and other labour class benefit through employment in mango processing units.
 There are about 150 mango nurseries which produce mango saplings in and around 'Santhur Village'.
 The district exports mango-based products worth over ₹ 8 billion.
 Under the horticulture development program, government owned horticulture farms are functioning here.
 Through these units, about 300,000 fruit saplings are produced and distributed under different schemes.
 Apart from production and export, Krishnagiri also hosts Mango exhibition every year which is the unique in its kind in line with the annual exhibition held at New Delhi.

-REST Society for Research International which conducts various conference and seminars is also registered in Krishnagiri.

 Krishnagiri is an urbanized city well connected between AP, Karnataka and Tamil Nadu by NH7 (National Highway 7).
 Arcot Makkan Peda is a traditional sweet.
 There are shopping malls.
 There are a boat club and a park on the city's outskirts.